lab11/gap/README.md

 Hardware
 --------

-The Zigbeag cape features a SPI interface to two CC2520 radios, one of which is amplified with a CC2591, and one nRF51822 radio.
+The GAP cape features a SPI interface to two CC2520 radios, one of which is amplified with a CC2591, and one nRF51822 radio.
 It also includes four LEDs.